 - You can receive therapy from the comfort of your home (particularly good if you live somewhere that in-person therapy is not readily available)

 - You can save time not making trips to see a therapist

 Below I list some things to be aware of before you use the service.

-- You will be turned down for therapy if you report having suicidal thoughts (I find this reasonable, as an online therapist may not be equipped to help a person in this situation.
+- You will be turned down for therapy if you have a severe mental health issue or report having suicidal thoughts (I find this reasonable, as an online therapist may not be equipped to help a person in this situation.
 However, I have empathy for those who have been turned down for this reason)